rossrochford/make-it-so/README.md

         )
 ```

-For context here is how Provider creates the API client and where responses get wrapped in a `ResourceApiListResponse` class.
+For context here is how Provider creates the API client.

 ```python